Who is the hero in your life? What ways do you honor them?

 “It’s a run that deeply touches people.
 Nobody quits.
 Everyone finishes.
 We would wait there all day for the last person to come across the finish line,” Palmer said.

-Many veterans were present, including a Navy SEAL who lost his legs oversees and completed the 5K using a hand-driven bicycle.
-Others ran the 8.5 mile course which includes four hill climbs and is purposely difficult and grueling to honor the sacrifice members of the military have made, and continue to make, on behalf of our country.
+Many veterans were present, including a Navy SEAL who lost his legs overseas and completed the 5K using a hand-driven bicycle.
+Others ran the 8.5 mile course, which includes four hill climbs and is purposely difficult and grueling to honor the sacrifice members of the military have made, and continue to make.

 “Through sweat and tears, participants honor what these guys have gone through,” Palmer said.